 Trying to master all available types of digital marketing can quickly become overwhelming, so to help you focus your efforts on the digital channels most likely to benefit your agency, we examine 6 of the most commonly used and provide recommendations on those best suited for real estate agents.

 1. Content Marketing

 This type of digital marketing for real estate focuses on creating and distributing content for a target audience.
 The content aims to be valuable, relevant, and consistent and the target audience should want to seek out the content and consume it.

 Examples: Blog posts, videos, podcasts, infographics, white papers, case studies, ebooks

 Recommended?
 Yes.
 Promoting knowledge and expertise is key to winning more business.

 2. Search Engine Optimisation (SEO)

-Examples: Keywords on your website copy, optimising website titles and descriptions, website load speeds and building relevant backlinks
+Examples: Keywords on your website copy, optimizing website titles and descriptions, website load speeds, and building relevant backlinks

 Recommended?
 Yes.
 This long-term strategy can help reduce your advertising spend over time, attract the right visitors to your website and build your reputation for expertise.